openvinotoolkit/openvino/docs/articles_en/documentation/legacy-features/transition-legacy-conversion-api.rst

                  prep.input(input_name).preprocess().mean([0.5, 0.5, 0.5])
                  ov_model = prep.build()

               There is currently no heuristic for automatic detection of the channel to which mean, scale or reverse channels should be applied. ``Layout`` needs to be explicitly specified with "C" channel.
 For example "NHWC", "NCHW", "?C??".
-See also :doc:`Layout API overview <openvino_docs_OV_UG_Layout_Overview>`.
+See also :doc:`Layout API overview <../../openvino-workflow/running-inference/optimize-inference/optimizie-preprocessing/layout-api-overview>`.

     .. tab-item:: CLI
        :sync: cli